Koatty/koatty_doc/docs/README-en.md

 Note: Although lazy loading can solve most scenarios of circular dependencies, it may still fail to assemble in extreme cases.
 Solutions:

-1. Try to avoid circular dependencies, introduce new third-party common classes to decouple mutually dependent classes.
+1. Try to avoid circular dependencies; introduce new third-party common classes to decouple mutually dependent classes.
 2. Use the IOC container to get the prototype of the class (`getClass`) and instantiate it manually.

 ## AOP Aspects